 The Importance of BoundariesWe have to learn to articulate and communicate our boundaries, as well as define our boundaries through action.
-For example, our teens give us attitude that's undeserved or get aggressive by throwing objects at us out of frustration.
-While we empathize with their struggle and can have compassion for their overwhelming emotions, we also need to set a healthy boundary that says this behavior is unacceptable for me.
-Instead of telling the child they are bad or wrong, we say, “I'm not okay with this behavior and if you want to communicate, you're going to have to do it differently”.
-Boundaries help us maintain our dignity, integrity and respect for ourselves, for our teens, and for others.
-Without boundaries we live without limitations of what we are able to tolerate, exhausting our resources for tolerating what is beyond our limit.
-Instead of reacting to our teens we can start responding to our teens.
-Once we are able to recognize our boundaries and determine when they have been crossed, we can more effectively decide what actions we want to take to enforce our boundaries and the consequences for our boundaries being crossed.
+For example, sometimes, teens give us an attitude that's undeserved or become aggressive by throwing objects at us out of frustration.
+While we empathize with their struggle and can have compassion for their overwhelming emotions, we also need to set a healthy boundary.
+Doing so says, "This behavior is unacceptable to me."
+Instead of telling the child that they are bad or wrong, we say, I'm not okay with this behavior.
+If you want to communicate, you're going to have to do it differently."
+In addition, b oundaries help us maintain our dignity, integrity, and respect for ourselves, our teens, and others.
+Without boundaries, we live without limitations of what we are able to tolerate.
+As a result, we exhaust our resources for tolerating what is beyond our limit.
+Instead of reacting to our teens, we can start responding to them.
+It's vital to recognize our boundaries and determine when they have been crossed.
+Then, we can more effectively decide what actions we want to take to enforce our boundaries.
+Furthermore, we can create consequences for our boundaries being crossed.

 Three Steps For Setting Healthy BoundariesThe first step in solving any problem is admitting that there is a problem.
-In order to start setting healthy boundaries, you first need to define where boundaries need to be set, what those boundaries need to be, and how flexible with your boundaries you are willing to be in each area.
+In order to start setting healthy boundaries, you first need to define where boundaries need to be set.
+You also determine what those boundaries need to be, and how flexible with your boundaries you are willing to be in each area.
 Boundaries are not ultimatums, though they can be if necessary.
 This first step might focus more on defining your boundaries from people invading your personal values and space.
-The next step will focus on the boundaries you have to set for yourself in regards to other people.
-Second, you need to examine your behaviors which lack boundaries in the way that you might overstep your place in other people's lives, like your teen’s.
+The next step will focus on the boundaries you have to set for yourself in regard to other people.
+In other words, you need to examine your behaviors which lack boundaries in the way that you might overstep your place in other people's lives.
 It isn't uncommon for parents to develop codependent behaviors which they believe will keep their children safe from drugs and alcohol.
-Lastly, it is critical for parents to work with their own therapist in addition to doing family therapy with their teen in treatment.
-Together with your therapist you can examine your behaviors in your relationship with your child and create a healthy system of boundaries to enforce for yourself and your family.
+It's critical to acknowlege these behaviors in yourself and take steps to fix them.
+Lastly, it is critical for parents to work with their own therapist in addition to doing family therapy with their teen.
+Together with your therapist, you can examine your behaviors in your relationship with your child and create a healthy system of boundaries to enforce for yourself and your family.